mattermost/mattermost-mattermod/README.md

 If we need to roll back mattermod to an earlier version, then we also need to check if there have been any schema changes in between.
 If there is, then a CLI tool is provided that can be used to manually run forward or reverse migrations as necessary.

-For example, if we have migrated to version 3 (available from `select version from schema_migrations order by version desc limit 1;`), and want to roll back to 2, then we can enter:
+For example, if we have migrated to version 3 (available from `SELECT version FROM schema_migrations ORDER BY version DESC LIMIT 1;`), and want to roll back to 2, then we can enter:

 ```
 go run ./cmd/mattermost-mattermod/ -config config/config-mattermod.json -migration_version 2